 University of Southern California

-Dissertation on measuring human habit formation using reaction time methodology and interventions to improve habit formation.
-Lucas was mentored by world leading behavioral scientists on habit formation and change (see Dr. Wendy Wood Google Scholar) and human judgment & decision making/human survey measurement (see Dr. Norbert Schwarz Google Scholar).
+Lucas was mentored by world leading scientists on human judgment & decision making/human survey measurement (see Dr. Norbert Schwarz Google Scholar) and habit formation and change (see Dr. Wendy Wood Google Scholar).
 See Dr. Schwarz’s research referenced in Shari Diamond’s Reference Guide on Survey Research in the Reference Manual on Scientific Evidence: Third).

 Selected Peer-Reviewed Publications: